-- Even after signing the contract and all the paperwork, it doesn't mean you're officially approved for a car loan.
+- Keep in mind that even after signing the contract and all the paperwork, it doesn't mean you're officially approved for a car loan.

 - Don't let the finance department know more about your credit history than you do.
 Know your credit history before visiting a car dealership.
 Get and review your personal credit reports and scores from a reputable online company such as CreditReport.com before applying for any kind of car loan.